sudhir-72744/WDDS/README.md

 ## 🙌 Contributing

 Contributions to this project are encouraged and appreciated!
 Whether you're a machine learning enthusiast, domain expert, or developer, your contributions can help enhance the precision and scope of wheat leaf disease detection and ROI identification.
-Please review our [Contribution Guidelines](CONTRIBUTING.md) for more information on how to get involved.

-## 🔒 License

-[Specify the license you choose for your project, e.g., MIT License, Apache License 2.0, etc.]

-Feel free to further customize this README with additional details about your project's features, datasets, and any specific instructions for running the code.
-Happy farming and coding! 🌾🤖